takoikatakotako/en.swiswiswift.com/content/post/2020-03-27/index.md

 +++
-title =  "SwiftUIでWebViewを表示する"
-url = "2020-03-27"
-date = "2020-03-27"
+title =  "Displaying a WebView in SwiftUI" url = "2020-03-27" date = "2020-03-27"
-description = "SwiftUIでWebViewを表示する"
-tags = [
+description = "Displaying a WebView in SwiftUI" tags = [
     "Swift"
 ]